Environmental stress cracking: Mechanisms of ESC

 ESC generally occurs at the surface of a plastic and doesn't require the secondary chemical agent to penetrate the material significantly, which leaves the bulk properties unmodified.

 Another theory for the mechanism of craze propagation in amorphous polymers is proposed by Kramer.
 According to his theory, the formation of internal surfaces in polymers is facilitated by polymeric surface tension that is determined by both secondary interactions and the contribution of load-bearing chains that must undergo fracture or slippage to form a surface.
-This theory provides and explanation for the decrease in the stress needed to propagate the craze in the presence of surface-active reagents such as detergents and high temperature.
+This theory provides an explanation for the decrease in the stress needed to propagate the craze in the presence of surface-active reagents such as detergents and high temperature.

 ESC mechanism in polyethylene

 Semi-crystalline polymers such as polyethylene show brittle fracture under stress if exposed to stress cracking agents.
 In such polymers, the crystallites are connected by the tie molecules through the amorphous phase.
 The tie molecules play an important role in the mechanical properties of the polymer through the transferring of load.
-Stress cracking agents, such as detergents, act to lower the cohesive forces which maintain the tie molecules in the crystallites, thus facilitating their “pull-out” and disentanglement from the lamellae.
+Stress cracking agents, such as detergents, act to lower the cohesive forces which maintain the tie molecules in the crystallites, thus facilitating their "pull-out" and disentanglement from the lamellae.
 As a result, cracking is initiated at stress values lower than the critical stress level of the material.

 In general, the mechanism of environmental stress cracking in polyethylene involves the disentanglement of the tie molecules from the crystals.
 The number of tie molecules and the strength of the crystals that anchor them are considered the controlling factors in determining the polymer resistance to ESC.